Priraw/Priraw/README.md

 ---
 ⚡ **Fun fact:** I went from building aircraft parts to building data pipelines.
-The precision required is the same—just different tools! ✈️ → 📊
+The precision required is the same just different tools! ✈️ → 📊